 Post-secondary education was a prevalent activity for these students since exiting high school.
-Nearly half (47.6%) of respondents have enrolled in a school, training, or other education program since leaving high school and 57.3% of those respondents are currently enrolled.
-Most students who were currently enrolled in some type of school, training, or education program indicated attending a community or technical college (56.7%) followed by a college or university (28.4%).
-Additionally, almost three-fourths (70%) of these students were enrolled in school full-time.
+Nearly half (45.5%, n=465) of respondents have enrolled in a school, training, or other education program since leaving high school and 57.8% (n=281) of those respondents are currently enrolled.
+Most students who were currently enrolled in some type of school, training, or education program indicated attending a community or technical college (53.8%, n=152) followed by a college or university (30.5%, n=86).
+Additionally, almost three-fourths (72.9%, n=214) of these students were enrolled in school full-time.

 The questions from the employment and education variables demonstrate the large presence of these students in the work force and in educational institutions.
-When looked at as a whole, 86.5% of the students interviewed for the survey were currently working or had worked at some point since exiting high school, were currently enrolled or had taken classes in some type of school, training or education program.
+When looked at as a whole, 88.3% n=917)of the students interviewed for the survey were currently working or had worked at some point since exiting high school, were currently enrolled or had taken classes in some type of school, training or education program.